China tech stocks extend rebound on relief over Meituan fine

 "The momentum continues in buying Alibaba after Munger," said Mr Steven Leung, executive director at UOB Kay Hian in Hong Kong.

-While the sentiment on Monday was positive, the tech gauge remains more than 40 per cent below its February peak and the sector's outlook is still clouded by the government's crackdown.
+While the sentiment yesterday was positive, the tech gauge remains more than 40 per cent below its February peak, and the sector's outlook is still clouded by the government's crackdown.